-Threshold Name and Description Type of Notification Default Value OneDrive Performance Status Threshold for Login action 6000 Notifications are based on the time required to log into OneDrive.
-Warning 6000 ms OneDrive Critical Status Threshold for Login action Critical 0000 Notifications are based on the time required to log into OneDrive.
-9000 ms

-Threshold Name and Description Type of Notification Default Value OneDrive Performance Status Threshold for Download action Warning 3000 Notifications are based on the time required to download a file from OneDrive.
-Warning ms OneDrive Critical Status Threshold for Download action 5000 ms Notifications are based on the time required to download a file from OneDrive.
-Critical OneDrive Performance Status Threshold for Upload action 6000 Notifications are based on the time required to upload a file to OneDrive.
-Warning ms OneDrive Performance Status Threshold for Upload action 9000 ms Notifications are based on the time required to upload a file to OneDrive.
-Critical OneDrive Performance Status Threshold for Create Folder action Marning 6000 Notifications are based on the time required to create a OneDrive folder.
-Warning ms OneDrive Critical Status Threshold for Create Folder action Critical 9000 Notifications are based on the time required to create a OneDrive folder.
-Critical ms
+Threshold Name and Description Type of Alert Default Value OneDrive Performance Status Threshold for Login action 6000 Alerts are based on the time required to log into OneDrive.
+Warning 6000 ms OneDrive Critical Status Threshold for Login action 0000 Alerts are based on the time required to log into OneDrive.
+Critical 9000 ms OneDrive Performance Status Threshold for Download action Marning 3000 ms Alerts are based on the time required to download a file from OneDrive.
+Warning OneDrive Critical Status Threshold for Download action 5000 ms Alerts are based on the time required to download a file from OneDrive.
+Critical OneDrive Performance Status Threshold for Upload action 6000 ms Alerts are based on the time required to upload a file to OneDrive.
+Warning OneDrive Performance Status Threshold for Upload action 0000 Alerts are based on the time required to upload a file to OneDrive.
+Critical 9000 ms OneDrive Performance Status Threshold for Create Folder action Warning 6000 Alerts are based on the time required to create a OneDrive folder. vvarning ms OneDrive Critical Status Threshold for Create Folder action Critical 9000 Alerts are based on the time required to create a OneDrive folder.
+Citical ms